msa-em/cell-browser/08_results.md

 Barkley interpreted no robust evidence of reovirus-induced ER remodeling in transfected cells expressing mCherry-KDEL.
 Irregular ER morphologies were observed in transfected cells expressing mCherry-KDEL, with or without reovirus infection.
-This shows that the previous observation of ER remodeling was replicable, but that it could have been mCherry-KDEL artifacts.
+This suggests that fluorescent protein artifacts were misinterpreted as reovirus induced ER remodeling.
 Otherwise, there is no obvious difference in ER morphology between infected and uninfected transfected cells.

 :::{tip}
-Compare mCherry-KDEL in infected and uninfected cells to evaluate ER morphology (see preset views).
+Compare mCherry-KDEL in infected and uninfected cells to evaluate ER morphology.
 :::

 :::{dropdown} Methods